-Use the instructions on the quick start card and the saved game provided to begin playing CURSE OF THE AZURE BONDS.
+Use the instructions on the quick start card and the saved game provided to begin playing Curse of the Azure Bonds.
 Use these rules to answer any questions during play.

 The party has two main objectives at the beginning of the game: to equip itself for action and to find out about the azure bonds.
 Read the first journal entry in the adventurers journal.
 Go to the shop to buy equipment.
-Go to the hall and train any characters from Pool or RADLANCE or HILLSFAR who have enough experience to go up a level.
+Go to the hall and train any characters from Pool of Radiance or Hillsfar who have enough experience to go up a level.
 Talk to the high priest of the temple, the sage, and the bartender to get information.
 Then move through the town and check for clues to the source of the party's curse.